Milan face Dortmund at San Siro on Tuesday night in one of the most attractive fifth-round games in the Champions League group stage.

 Foundation and early history

-Milan were immediately successful and won its first titles in 1901, 1906 and 1907.
+Milan were immediately successful and won their first titles in 1901, 1906 and 1907.
 In 1908, an internal disagreement over foreign players led to a split which resulted in the formation of Inter Milan.
-Inter was founded as a club with ambitions to sign international players as well as Italians.
+Inter were founded as a club with ambitions to sign international players as well as Italians.

-Out of respect for its English roots, AC Milan kept the English spelling of Milan in its name.
+Out of respect for their English roots, AC Milan kept the English spelling of Milan in their name.
 However, the fascist government forced the club to use the name Italian Milano when they were the ruling party in Italy.